ankitSingh2630/devTinder/work.md

 -  API - Get user by email
 - API Feed API - GET /feed - get all the users from the database.

+- Explore Schema types options from the document
+- add required ,unique ,lowercase , min , minlength , default
+- Improve the db schema - Put all appropriate validation all the fields in schema
+- Add timestamps  to the UserSchema
+- Add API level validation on patch and signup API
+- DATA SANITIZATION- Add API level validation on each fields